-- Prolonged time for publication of results - Propensity of faculties to use conventional teaching pedagogies due to limited time and resources and ability to innovate in classroom teaching methods
+- Prolonged time for publication of results - Propensity of faculties to use conventional teaching pedagogies due to limited time and resources

+Opportunities Challenges

-Opportunities Challenges Improving the student-teacher ratio Increasing awareness of pupils towards contemporary education systems.
-Continuing to cater to the needs of students with same degree of perseverance and commitment.
+• Improving the student-teacher ratio • Continuing to cater to the needs of

+• Increasing awareness of pupils students with same degree of

+towards contemporary education perseverance and commitment.

+systems.
 Room for increasing our readiness

+and ability to innovate in classroom

+teaching methods